-All Sections of the Application must be submitted through the TEDCO online submission system.
-The document must be formatted using point size 12 Arial font, with margins no smaller than one-half (0.5) inch on all sides.
-Uploaded file must be limited to 80 megabytes (MB).
+All Sections of the Application must be submitted through the MSCRF online submission system.
+The document must be formatted using point size 12 Arial font with margins no smaller than one-half (0.5) inch on all sides.
+Applications not meeting the minimum requirements will be rejected without further consideration and the Applicant will be so notified.